Science

 Representative topics:

-• Super bulky guanidinate and amide ligands
+Super bulky guanidinate and amide ligands Redox-active ligand platforms Ligands for low-coordinate complexes

 Experimental Techniques

-Spectroscopy
+X-Ray Photoelectron Spectroscopy